 The #HarryPotter series has a reputation for its sarcastic characters, particularly Professor McGonagall and Severus Snape (both brilliantly portrayed by Dame Maggie Smith and Alan Rickman respectively), but Albus Dumbledore’s risible remarks are often overlooked, in favor of his inspirational messages.
 Which is a shame really, since apart from his amusing love of knitting patterns, snacking on confectionery (sherbert lemon, anyone?)
 Dumbledore tends to come out with some of the finest witticisms of the saga.

-So let's take a look at the finest barbs that Dumbledore has dealt out in both the books and the movies, in anticipation of seeing him on our screens once again in the sequel to Fantastic Beasts and Where to Find Them!
+So let's take a look at the best Dumbledore quotes in both the books and the movies, in anticipation of seeing him on our screens once again in the sequel to Fantastic Beasts and Where to Find Them!

 15. Dumbledore Grabs the Popcorn - The Prisoner of Azkaban